-The EAUN invites urology nurses and other health care professionals to submit an abstract on a topic relevant to urology, continence, oncology, nursing or a related field.
-You can choose to submit a Poster Abstract or a Video Abstract.
+Every year, the EAUN invites urology nurses and other health care professionals to present an abstract on a topic relevant to urology, continence, oncology, nursing or a related field.
+You can choose to present a Poster Abstract or a Video Abstract.

 Science-oriented (primary research) abstracts: Presentation of information in research abstracts follows the accepted research method process and can relate to both quantitative and qualitative research abstracts.

 Practice development-oriented abstracts: Abstracts submitted here will present information/data on completed or ongoing practice-development initiatives or innovative urological nursing practices which are NOT part of a formal research study.
 Urological nursing occurs in many different areas and abstracts are welcome from all perspectives.
 In the abstract state the objective of the practice-development initiative, the process(es) undertaken, and any materials and methods used.
 Whilst abstracts about ongoing initiatives are welcome, it is necessary to include information on the way in which you will / have evaluated the impact and effectiveness of your initiative and its implication for practice.